dabeng/user-experience-improvement-strategies/README.md

 5. Here, ★ represents the difficulty level of accomplishing.

 ## Ⅱ. We got the following main direction of attack on hand.
-1. consistent UI layout and theme color.
+1. Consistent UI layout and theme color.
-2. apply well-designed UI widdgets(components or plugins).
+2. Apply well-designed UI widdgets(components or plugins).
-3. add animation effect to the existing static dom snippets.
+3. Add animation effect to the existing static dom snippets.
-4. refactor the work flow to provide more clean and natural UI.
+4. Refactor the work flow to provide more clean and natural UI.
-5. remove the excessive packaging of UI interactions and recover the behavior of data displaying and data processing to its original state.
+5. Remove the excessive packaging of UI interactions and recover the behavior of data displaying and data processing to its original state.
+6. Draw inspiration from mobile apps.

 ## Ⅲ. Acculated  tips or tricks.